OpenAnimal/OpenAnimal/RobotHardware/README.md

 ## Current Hardware Approach

-For between Unreal Engine (Android phone) and the robot we use HTTP queries, which is the intended and recommended way to communicate.
+For connection between Unreal Engine (Dekstop or Android phone) and the Robot Hardware, simple TCP is used.
-The preferred hardware is the ESP32, due to its low-cost and built-in Wi-Fi.

-Example Arduino-based implementations are or will be provided soon, showing how to transmit:
+The ESP32 either starts a server or connects to a network (phone's hotspot), on the Unreal side a very simple ActorComponent and node setup is used to connect as client.
+The simple TCP connection allows easy connection to other microcontrollers, f.i.
+RasperryPi based ones.

+### Example Arduino-based implementation:

+`OpenAnimal_Mouse.ino` a single-file Arduino script implementation for
 * Motor or servo commands
-* Reading IMU or sensor data
+* Reading sensor data and optionally an inertia measurement unit
 * Transmitting images

-In the future we will release more advanced example codes.
-And we might expand to additional platforms like various Arduino boards (in particular M5 ESP32) and potentially Raspberry Pi, or different communication methods.
-The overall aim is to support inexpensive and widely accessible hardware.
++ additional minor details for being mostly independent of libraries and increasing connection robustness

 #### Example Hardware

+The preferred hardware is the ESP32, due to its low-cost and built-in Wi-Fi.

-* Freenove 4WD Car Kit for ESP32 CAM
+* Freenove 4WD Car Kit (ESP32-CAM with included camera)
-* Plus an IMU for Rotation measurements (in particular with magnetometer, like ICM-20948) (By default UE Blueprint does have access to the phones IMU but not the magnetometer.)
+* Plus an optional IMU (ICM-20948) for Rotation measurements (UE Blueprint does have access to the phones IMU, but not the magnetometer without external libraries)
 * The plugin is designed to be largely camera independent and examples will focus on most common models, like the OV2640 camera.